 NOTE: If the names are consistently formatted with only one space between the first and last names, this formula will effectively extract the last name.
 If there's a possibility of multiple names or middle names, this formula will need adjustments to suit the specific format of the names.

 Manually searching through a large Google Sheets file isn't efficient.
 Fortunately, a built-in search function can quickly scan all your open documents.
-Beyond Google's Find function, there are various other ways to locate information.
+Beyond Google's Find function, there are various other ways how to search in Google Sheets to locate information.
 Here, we will explore each method so you can select the best search technique for your needs.

-While the basic Find feature in Google Sheets serves its purpose well, the platform offers an enhanced tool called Find and Replace, which provides additional functionality.
+While the basic Find feature in Google Sheets serves its purpose well, the platform offers an enhanced tool called Find and Replace, which allows users to specify detailed search criteria for more advanced functionality.

 This tool not only locates specific data but also allows users to replace it with new content if desired.
 With Find and Replace, users can refine their search criteria, specify whether to match cases and even perform batch replacements across the entire spreadsheet.

-Follow these steps to use the Find and Replace in Google Sheets:
+Follow these steps to use the Find and Replace tool in Google Sheets:

 VLOOKUP is a widely used function in Google Sheets for searching and retrieving data from a specified range.
 VLOOKUP opens up a realm of possibilities for advanced data manipulation and analysis.